 Create an account

-travels through the coronary sulcus under the left auricle and divides into 2 branches.
+Travels though the coronary sulcus under the left auricle and divides into two brances

 Posterior Interventricular Branch

 From RCA.
 Supplies Posterior walls of both Ventricals and posterior portion of interventricular septum

 Ends by joining interventricular branch of LCA

 When Does blood flow drop in coronary arteries?

 when ventricles contract.
 All other organs are opposite

 ventricles relax and refill.
 All other organs are

 Blood drains directly thebesian veins intro the heart chambers, specifically RV. the follow 80% follow Right attrium